top of page

 d

-E: My latest I have named “Sante Maura, Marion and Minor Poems” - I gave the only copy to your porter (B appears relieved) I am into Pope majorly - I see you have all his works.
-He is a great favourite of mine - when I was reading the “Iliad” I put the book under my pillow every night
+E: My latest booke I have named “Sante Maura, Marion and Minor Poems” - I gave the only copy to your porter (B appears relieved) I am into Pope majorly - I see you have all his works - d'you know, when I was reading the “Iliad” I put the book under my pillow every night?

-B: Like Alexander the Great (they both laugh) - Eliza - it is a shocking thing you should be so circumstanced - how much do you owe for your lodging and other things?
-(E blushes) - Well, but what is it - tell me?
+B: Ha! - like Alexander the Great, quite (they both laugh) Eliza - it is a shocking thing you should be so circumstanced - how much do you owe for your lodging and other things?
+(E blushes) - Well, but what is it - tell me

-E: Twenty-five pounds (B hands E a cheque)
+E: 'Tis - 'tis twenty-five pounds (B hands E a cheque)

-B: Shall we discuss the origin of Love?
-(B's elbow returns to the mantle-piece, gives E a dazzling yet distant glance) - is it possible you have not yet formed any attachment?
+B: Shall we discuss the origin of Love, Eliza?
+(B's elbow returns to the mantle-piece, gives E a dazzling yet distant glance) Is it possible you have not yet formed any attachment?

 Eliza turns cold and grabs her chest